radekstepan/mynd/README.md

 2. Run `cake compile:main` to compile widgets and templates into one target.
 Check optional parameters by running `cake`.

 ## Test:
-3. Run `cake compile:tests` to compile the test spec.
+1. Run `cake compile:tests` to compile the test spec.
+2. Visit `http://0.0.0.0:1111/tests/` that automatically runs [Jasmine](http://pivotal.github.com/jasmine/) tests.

 ## Use:
 1. Create a new Widgets instance pointing to a service: `widgets = new Widgets("http://aragorn.flymine.org:8080/flymine/service/");`